uds-datalab/PDBF/README.md

 * [Download the latest version](https://github.com/uds-datalab/PDBF/archive/gh-pages.zip)
 * Extract zip and change workingdir to extracted folder
 * Adjust config.cfg
-* Try to compile pdbf-doc.tex file with this command: java -jar pdbf.jar pdbf-doc.tex
+* Try to compile pdbf-doc.tex file with this command: **java -jar pdbf.jar pdbf-doc.tex**
 * Open pdbf-doc.html, this is the final output of the compilation process, if you rename it to ".pdf" it is also a valid pdf-document
-* Optionally you can attach the included vldb-Invaders.ova (Space invaders clone) or [download the dsl.ova](https://github.com/uds-datalab/PDBF/releases/download/1.0.1/dsl.ova) (Damn small linux) VirtualBox image and attach it to the compiled PDBF file with this command: java -jar pdbf.jar --vm pdbf-doc.html vldb-Invaders.ova
+* Optionally you can attach the included vldb-Invaders.ova (Space invaders clone) or [download the dsl.ova](https://github.com/uds-datalab/PDBF/releases/download/1.0.1/dsl.ova) (Damn small linux) VirtualBox image and attach it to the compiled PDBF file with this command: **java -jar pdbf.jar --vm pdbf-doc.html vldb-Invaders.ova**
+* Open pdbf-doc.ova, this is the final output with the attached ova file.
+Its still a valid pdf and html at the same time.
 * You can play around with the minimal.tex file which contains a minimal example of PDBF usage
 * For further information take a look at the [documentation](http://uds-datalab.github.io/PDBF/)